Visit Historic Victor and the Memories Will Follow You Home.

 - Victor's Gold Camp Agriculture & Mining Museum -- corner of Victor Ave & 2nd Street, open 10 AM to 5 PM, Friday through Sunday, Memorial Day Weekend through Labor Day Weekend, click link for more information.

-- Victor~Lowell Thomas Museum -- corner of Victor Ave & 3rd Street, operating hours vary by time of year, click link or call 719-689-5509 to check dates & times open as well as sponsored activities, events, and tours.
+- Victor~Lowell Thomas Museum -- corner of Victor Ave & 3rd Street, admission $10 per person, operating hours vary by time of year, click link or call 719-689-5509 to check dates & times open as well as sponsored activities, events, and tours.
 Selected activities & sponsored tours listed below.

 |